hydraulic-software/conveyor/guidebook/docs/configs/index.md

 ## Compatibility levels

 The `conveyor.compatibility-level` key will be added automatically on first run if you don't specify it.
-If new versions of Conveyor change the config layout or make other changes that would be backwards incompatible, they will only take effect if you opt in by incrementing your compatibility level.
-Otherwise, the old behaviours will be preserved.
+If you use a key added in a newer version of Conveyor you'll be asked to increase your compatibility level to enable it's usage, and this will stop old versions from processing the config (which they would not fully understand).
+If new versions of Conveyor make changes that would be backwards incompatible, they will only take effect if you opt in by incrementing your compatibility level.
+Otherwise, the old behaviors will be preserved.

 ## License keys